 For those fluent in Japanese: there is a Japanese version of this CfP (日本語参考訳).

 This symposium would like to invite position and research papers about latest HCI research.
-This workshop aims to collect work originated from Japan or closely related to the Japanese culture and society, and promote its unique problems and approaches to a wider community.
+This workshop aims to collect work originated from Asian countries or closely related to the Asian culture and society, and promote its unique problems and approaches to a wider community.
 This workshop is also intended to promote social exchange among young researchers, more specifically, researchers who recently received their doctorates and Ph.D. candidates who are 1 – 2 years away from graduation.

-We invite any type of HCI research that is originated from Japan or closely related to the Japanese culture and society, such as:
+We invite any type of HCI research that is originated from Asia or closely related to the Asian culture and society, such as:

 - Novel interactive systems and interaction techniques;